NoahCardoza/CloudProxy/README.md

 ## How it works

-FlareSolverr starts a proxy server and it waits for user requests in idle state using few resources.
+CloudProxy starts a proxy server and it waits for user requests in idle state using few resources.
 When some request arrives, it uses [puppeteer](https://github.com/puppeteer/puppeteer) with the [stealth plugin](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) to create an headless browser (Firefox).
 It opens the URL with user parameters and waits until the Cloudflare challenge is solved (or timeout).
 The HTML code and the cookies are sent back to the user and those cookies can be used to bypass Cloudflare using other HTTP clients.

 **NOTE**: Web browsers consume a lot of memory.
-If you are running FlareSolverr on a machine with few RAM, do not make many requests at once.
+If you are running CloudProxy on a machine with few RAM, do not make many requests at once.
 With each request a new browser is launched unless you use a session ID which is strongly recommended.
 However, if you use sessions, you should make sure to close them as soon as you are done using them.

 ## Installation

 It requires NodeJS.

-Run `PUPPETEER_PRODUCT=firefox npm install` to install FlareSolverr dependencies.
+Run `PUPPETEER_PRODUCT=firefox npm install` to install CloudProxy dependencies.

 ## Usage

-Run `node index.js` to start FlareSolverr.
+Run `node index.js` to start CloudProxy.

 Example request: